Prospective Student FAQ

-The financial aid that a student receives each year depends on the financial situation of her family.
-Each year, a family's financial data are collected and recalculated to determine an award for the upcoming year.
-At a minimum, students should expect to have the same parent contribution in future years.
-However, when significant changes occur - e.g., increases in family income or assets, fewer number of dependents supported or fewer dependent children attending undergraduate institutions - the family contribution will increase.
-Should there be significant decreases in income/assets or an increase in household size or the number of dependent children attending undergraduate institutions, students may request reductions in the family contribution.
-All students should expect the components of their packages to change.
-The self-help portion (loan and work-study amounts) of the awards will increase incrementally each year based on the federal government's regulations governing eligibility for federally subsidized loans and college policies.
+Each year for domestic students, parent and student financial data are collected and reviewed to determine the student's financial aid eligibility for the upcoming year.
+At a minimum, students should expect to have a similar parent contribution from year to year.
+However, when significant family changes occur - e.g., increases in income or assets, fewer dependents supported or fewer dependent children attending undergraduate institutions - the family contribution will increase.
+If significant decreases in income/assets or an increase in household size or the number of dependent children attending undergraduate institutions occur, students may request reductions in the family contribution.
+Regardless of the family contribution, students should expect the self-help portion (loan and work-study amounts) of the financial aid package to increase incrementally each year based on the federal government maximums and College policies.

 Will I get a more favorable package if I wait and apply Regular Decision?

 Mount Holyoke College meets 100 percent of demonstrated eligibility for those students who apply under both Early and Regular Decision.
 Therefore, the amount of aid awarded will not vary.

 Mount Holyoke College currently meets 100 percent of a family's demonstrated eligibility for financial aid and does not gap.

 Mount Holyoke College does not negotiate financial aid packages.
 However, if there is a change in your family's financial picture which was not considered during the original review, Mount Holyoke will reexamine the situation.
 The request for reconsideration process does not guarantee a revision in your package.